 - Recurring symptoms.
 Some patients may experience a recurrence of their original symptoms.
 There are various causes for this.
 If your original symptoms recur, inform your doctor so that he or she can determine what is causing your symptoms.

 - Pseudarthrosis.
-This is a condition in which there is not enough bone formation.
+This is a condition in which there is not enough bone formation to create a solid fusion.
 Patients who smoke are more likely to develop a pseudarthrosis.
 Other causes include diabetes and older age.
-Moving too soon—before the bone is able to start fusing—may also result in a pseudarthrosis.
-If this occurs, a second surgery may be needed in order to obtain a solid fusion.
+Moving too soon — before the bone is able to start fusing — may also result in a pseudarthrosis.
+If this occurs, a second surgery may be needed.

 - Nerve damage.
 It is possible that nerves or blood vessels may be injured during these operations.
 These complications are very rare.